 - Check for file's permission

-- Make sure the Python-Script's first line refers to web-server that the interpreter can run
+- Make sure the Python-Script's first line refers to a webserver that the interpreter can run

 The architecture of CHI is shown below: